iArcanic/operation-packet-storm/README.md

 You can download and install Docker Compose from the [official Docker website](https://docs.docker.com/compose/install/).

+### Port availability

+The [`python-analyser-dashboard`](https://github.com/iArcanic/operation-packet-storm/tree/main/python-analyser-dashboard) Docker container requires port **`5000`** to run the Flask server (default for Flask).

+Ensure that this port is free and isn't running any conflicting services or have firewall rules concerning them.

 ## Usage

 1. Clone the repository to your local machine